 The Turks and Caicos is not a sovereign country, yet is an overseas territory of the United Kingdom (a colony).
 Our status as a British Overseas Territory means that we don’t have a seat in the United Nations, our own Olympic team, or the ability to issue our own passports.
-Defence and external affairs are the responsibility of the United Kingdom Government.
+Defense and external affairs are the responsibility of the United Kingdom Government.

-Queen Elizabeth is the head of state, and is represented locally by an appointed governor (usually for a four year term but it varies).
+Queen Elizabeth is the head of state, and is represented locally by an appointed governor (usually for a four-year term but it varies).

 Head of government is the locally elected Premier (previously titled Prime Minister), who is elected for a four-year term.
 Two main political parties exist, the People’s Democratic Movement (PDM) and the People’s National Party (PNP).
 A third party, the People Progressive Party (PPP) was formed to contest the November 2012 elections.
 The PPP did not win any seats and was disbanded.

 The Hilly A. Ewing Building on Providenciales, home to government offices and Office of the Premier.

 The Turks and Caicos Islands is a British Overseas Territory, and its system of government would be classed as a constitutional monarchy.

 The functioning of government is similar to that of the United Kingdom, with a major difference being that our parliament (House of Assembly) consists of only one chamber (unicameral), and not an upper and lower house as in the UK and US.